Zistack/Satisfactory-Optimizer/README.md

 ## Installation

-0: Ensure that you have Python 3 installed, along with Z3 (including the python API) and the commentjson package
+0: Ensure that you have Python 3 installed, along with scipy and the commentjson package

 1: Download repository